Lab photographic printers

 Category : Studio

-It gets back to the origional screen size of coputer monitors.
-As a photographic printer And so it’s a major pain in the Fuji, Agfa and Konica labs.
-People come to me because of the finished result they recieve not the label on the equipment I use.
+Perfect intelligence website will get you back to the origional screen size of coputer monitors.
+As a photographic printers and so it’s a major pain in the Fuji, Agfa and Konica labs.
+People come to us because of the finished result they recieve not the label on the equipment I use.
 Some like vivid colours, some like warm colours I print for this.
 When I get to know the customers preference I print to that.
 Of course, they have impressive wedding photos in the window and i feel that the developing of photos is their main business and the internet is just a sideline.
 Regarding using another shop.does anyone in Phuket know of a shop that can sort this?
 Fact, kodak shop i was using should be about as good as i could get.
 Yes we colour correct the photos as most digital camera have a really terrible colour space and are bad at representing high contrast or over and under exposed images.

 The shop i use sometimes cut the tops or bottoms off my 6×4 photos when i have them printed.
 Not on all photos though.
 I’m not positive if for the most part there’s as much difference between the 2 brands when getting digital prints rather than from 35mm film.
 Nonetheless, that’s just my colour preference between brands, kodak shops and hurry up and tell them ‘mai bap see’, at a push I will go to a Fuji shop.
 Essentially, while causing dark pictures to be lightened up, that adds alot of digital noise/grain, Another thing plenty of print shops seem to do with digital photos, is colour correct them to what they think is correct.
 No colour correction, when I stick mine in for prints I hurry up and let them know.
 To clarify, So it’s not the paper dimensions that affects your chosen print format, Sorry for not being clear.